siposbi/mmtracker-backend/README.md

 # CS: GO Mm Tracker REST API

 This is a REST API, which was made as an assignment for subject Kotlin-based Software Development.
+This API does not implement any security features other than logging in and registering, this means that, anyone can add and remove anything they want to.

 ## Installation